mpdroog/hfast/README.md

 - Ratelimit by default on PHP
 - Proper caching/security headers everywhere
 - base64 auth protected /admin to put sensitive stuff behind.
+- Native support for pre-optimized content.
+Let Brotli/Zopfli pre-compress assets to `.br`/`.gz` and HFast will serve them

 How?
 - You need to place files in the pre-defined project structure